 Nope.
 Nope, nope, nope.
 I don’t care how tired you are.
 Caring for a puppy is nowhere near the same as caring for an infant.
 Trust me on this.
 I’ve done both.
 You don’t have to breastfeed your puppy.
 You don’t have to change your puppy’s disgusting diapers in the middle of the night.
 And you didn’t push your ten-pound puppy through your lady bits.
 You do not know how I feel, so stop comparing your puppy to my baby.
 But I still love you! 😉

 “Can’t you just get a babysitter?”

-    Bless your sweet, little ridiculously naive heart.
+Bless your sweet, ridiculously naive, child-free heart.
 I don’t want to crush your hopes and dreams here, but NEWSFLASH: your child is a human, not a robot.
 So trying to control the actions of any other human (especially a human under the age of three) is likely to send you screaming over the edge.
-I would know, I have tried and failed on countless occasions.
-You think I like it when my child has a meltdown in the grocery store checkout line because I won’t buy her gum and candy and trash magazines?
+I would know because I have tried and failed on countless occasions.
+Do you think I like it when my child has a meltdown in the grocery store checkout line because I won’t buy her gum, candy, and trashy magazines?
 Wrong.
 So wrong.

 “You’re so lucky.
 You get to stay home and play with your baby all day.
-I really hate my job.
+I hate my job.
 I can’t wait to become a mom so that I can stay home, too.”

 This one just makes me laugh.
 My childless friends (and sometimes my husband) have no idea what I do all day.
-I WISH I was sitting on the couch eating ice cream, catching up on all of my favorite television shows.
+I WISH I were sitting on the couch, eating ice cream, and catching up on all of my favorite television shows.
 That would be awesome.
 I would be jealous of this person, also.
 But this is not what my life looks like.
 Not one minute of my day is about me.
 I never stop.
 But I’m not complaining.